siran/writing/posts/_drafts/The Open Box - Why We Are Not 'In' The Universe.md

 # The Geometry of the Open Box

-Imagine a Möbius strip [1].It looks like a loop and it has a surface.
+Imagine a Möbius strip [1].
+It looks like a loop and it has a surface.
 But if you trace a line along the "inside" of the "loop," you eventually find yourself on the "outside" without ever crossing an edge.

 In this topology, "inside" and "outside" are not locations; they are **phases** of a process, relative, opposite sides of the same coin.